 If deposits are made Then

-All deposits are assumed to be countable income to the budget group unless proof is provided to show that the deposited money is:
+By the customer or their spouse All deposits are assumed to be countable income to the budget group unless proof is provided to show that the deposited money is:

 From an excluded income type,

 A transfer of resources, or

-Money from the sale of a resource.
+• Money from the sale of a resource.

 Exception:

 An ALTCS customer's deposits are not counted as income to the spouse when the spouses are not living together.
 Instead, only the allocated amount is counted as unearned income to the spouse.
 See MA606.H for details about allocated income.

 Into a person's joint account by a co-owner of the account or a third party The deposits are considered contributions to the person unless proof is provided that the income is not available to, or used by the person.
-See MA705I for details on
+See MA7051 for details on